 |---|---|---|

-| Bz | IMF North-South Component | The magnetic key — must be negative to open Earth's shield |
+| Bz | IMF North-South Component | The magnetic key, should be negative to open Earth's shield |

-| CME | Coronal Mass Ejection | The cannonball — triggers the biggest storms |
+| CME | Coronal Mass Ejection | The cannonball, triggers the biggest storms |

-| CIR | Co-rotating Interaction Region | The 27-day recurring driver — most predictable aurora source |
+| CIR | Co-rotating Interaction Region | The 27-day recurring driver, most predictable aurora source |

 | HSS | High Speed Stream | Fast solar wind from a coronal hole |